erofs/docs/src/imagefs.md

  2. Using an existing copy-on-write filesystem that supports snapshots, such as BTRFS or ZFS;

- 3. Using a dedicated package format or an effective image filesystem.
+ 3. Using a dedicated archive format or an effective image filesystem.

 The following subsection explores these approaches in more detail.